15 University Graduate CV Examples [& Templates]

 • Ease of adaptation

 A combination of technical and soft skills informs recruiters of your ability to excel and adhere to all the industry standards.
-Even without work experience, you’ll present a strong case by demonstrating what you can do.
+Even without work experience, you’ll make a strong case by demonstrating what you can do.

 Don’t just stop at listing the skills; incorporate them into your job descriptions.
 Also, use active verbs to start your bullet points and demonstrate the impact you made in previous roles.